-With the V8 you also get lesser battery life compared to the dyson V10.
+With the V8 you also get lesser battery life compared to the V10.

 All of that does mean that the V10 is more expensive than the V8.

-Essentially, the V8 is graceful and gets the job done, in a way we couldn’t ever expect cordless stick vacuums would.
+Essentially, the V8 is graceful and gets the job done, in a way we couldn’t ever expect cordless stick vacuums could.